-- Providing Over \$20 Billion to Establish A National COVID-19 Vaccination Program and Improve the Administration and Distribution of Vaccinations, Including: - Providing \$7.5 billion for the CDC to prepare, promote, distribute, monitor, and track COVID-19 vaccines. - Providing \$7.5 billion for FEMA to establish vaccination sites across the country. - Providing \$600 million to be directed to the Indian Health Service for vaccine-related activities. - Providing \$5.2 billion to the Biomedical Advanced Research and Development Authority (BARDA) to support advanced research, development, manufacturing, production, and purchase of vaccines, therapeutics, and ancillary medical products for COVID-19.
+- Providing Over \$20 Billion to Establish A National COVID-19 Vaccination Program and Improve the Administration and Distribution of Vaccinations, Including: - The House bill provided \$7.5 billion for the CDC to prepare, promote, distribute, administer, monitor, and track COVID-19 vaccines. - Like the House bill, Senate-passed bill provides \$7.5 billion for FEMA to establish vaccination sites across the country.

-Providing \$1 billion for the CDC to undertake a vaccine awareness and engagement campaign.
+- Like the House bill, Senate-passed bill provides \$600 million to be directed to the Indian Health Service for vaccine-related activities. - Like the House bill, the Senate-passed bill provides \$5.2 billion to the Biomedical Advanced Research and Development Authority (BARDA) to support advanced research, development, manufacturing, production, and purchase of vaccines, therapeutics, and ancillary medical products for COVID-19. - Like the House bill, the Senate-passed bill provides \$1 billion for the CDC to undertake a vaccine awareness and engagement campaign. - Like the House bill, the Senate-passed bill includes a provision that would require coverage of COVID-19 vaccines and treatments in the Medicaid program at zero cost-sharing and increase the FMAP to 100 percent for vaccine administration through one year after the end of the PHE.
+It also would create a state option to provide the same coverage for the uninsured through the PHE.